BobaBoard/boba-docs/docusaurus/docs/engineering/start-developing/boba-frontend.md

 ## Troubleshooting

-### I'm getting an `0308010C:digital envelope routines::unsupported` error

-This usually happens with versions of Node other than 16.
-You can check the current Node version by running `node -v`, and change it by running `nvm use 16`.

 ### I'm getting [error that happens when the backend is not up]

 TODO: explain

 ### Help!
 Things are weird and I don't know why!

 A good first step in troubleshooting is to install dependencies again.
-Double-check that you're using the correct node version by running `node -v` (it should start with 16), then simply re-run `yarn install` in the root folder.
+Double-check that you're using the correct node version by running `node -v` (it should start with 18), then simply re-run `yarn install --force` in the root folder.